 Research & Publications

-Understanding how information is transmitted reliably with sub-millisecond precision from one nerve cell to another and how alterations in information processing leads to neurological disorders
+Understanding how complex information is reliably transmitted with millisecond precision and high fidelity from one nerve cell to another and how alterations in information processing lead to neurological disorders

 Specialized Terms: Synaptic Transmission, Synaptic Regulation, Membrane Fusion, Neurological Disorders